DeloitteDigitalUK/xLab/docs/How-we-work.md

 The Sprint Sovereign runs (i.e. is the DRI for) Tapas as well as [Retro 👉](https://github.com/DeloitteDigitalUK/xLab/wiki) and [Backlog👉](https://github.com/DeloitteDigitalUK/xLab/wiki) sessions.

 {: .note }
-### PRINCIPLE: Sovereign rotates every 2 weeks throughout every member of the team.
+Sovereign rotates every 2 weeks throughout every member of the team.
 You're encouraged to volunteer, otherwise a random name will be picked via Slackbot
 {: .no_toc }

 ## Changelog